Bachelor of Early Learning Program Development (Honours)

 All the very best to you in your studies.

-Goranka Vukelich, Dean, Community Services,
+Goranka Vukelich, Executive Dean, School of Community Services,

 Cathy O'Toole, Chair, Human Services,

-Bachelor of Early Learning Program Development faculty team
+Bachelor of Early Learning Program Development Faculty team

 The Bachelor of Early Learning Program Development is a four-year co-op degree program that will provide students with an applied understanding of developing early learning programs at the classroom and community levels.
 The program will prepare graduates for a number of progressive careers that support children, youth and families in the areas of curriculum implementation and co-ordination, program development and co-ordination, and social policy work.